pulumi/examples/testing-unit-ts/README.md

 # Unit Testing Pulumi programs in TypeScript

 An example of writing mock-based unit tests with both infrastructure definition and tests written in TypeScript.
-The example uses [Mocha](https://mochajs.org/) test framework to define and run the tests.
+The example uses the [Mocha](https://mochajs.org/) test framework to define and run the tests.

 ## Prerequisites